-When I needed saffron recently, I pulled out the three different batches from my pantry.
-Why did I have three when saffron is not a common ingredient?
-The short answer is that I am too acquisitive.
+In short, I love spices and I am too acquisitive.
 I could not resist stocking up on this exotic spice.
 I bought two on vacation (in Hungary and Spain) and the third at Trader Joe’s.
-Before deciding which one to use, I was concerned about figuring out how to identify real saffron and avoid any that was fake or adulterated.
-But how to test the saffron?
-Spoiler alert – it turned out that some of my “saffron” was fake.
+Before deciding which one to use, I wanted to figure out how to identify real saffron and avoid any that was fake or adulterated.

 Real saffron is the stigma of the autumn crocus flower.
 While the flower is purple, the stigma is red.
 Each crocus bulb produces only one flower and each flower only produces 3 stigmas.
 As a result, the spice is difficult to harvest and expensive to purchase.

-What can be wrong with what you bought?
-The item labelled saffron can be entirely fake, or it can be real saffron but adulterated with other substances.
 Fake saffron can be corn silk threads, safflower (an unrelated thistle), coconut filaments or even dyed horse hair, or shredded paper.
 The dye used to color fake saffron will come off quickly, a fact that becomes apparent if you do the water test (#4 below).
-Real saffron can also be adulterated – mixed with fake materials or fillers or even sprayed with water to make it heavier and costlier by weight.

 Six tests to identify real/pure saffron